ascndia/ascndia-quick-navbar/README.md

 `title` (required) : The title to be displayed in the navigation bar.

 `dropdownData` (optional) : An array of objects that define the items in the dropdown menu.
 To populate this array correctly, ensure that each object adheres to the interface that have been defined, including a `title` (string or function returning a string).
 Depending on the `type` property, you should either include an `onClick` function for buttons or an `href` for links.
+If you don't provide a `dropdownData` prop, the navbar will continue to function, and the hamburger icon will not be displayed.

 ### Button Interface
 ```bash